When People Show You Who They Are, Believe Them The First Time

-That leaves you in an empowering position.
+That leaves you in an empowered position.
 When you look at someone for who they are and not who you want them to be, you can decide if this is a healthy or unhealthy force in your life.
 You deserve to have healthy surroundings.
 If someone tells you over and over, “I love you, but I’m not healthy,” you have some decisions to make.

 Go live your life!
 If this person (friend, family, love) wants to be in your life, they will find the will to do the things that they have to in order to qualify for your definition of healthy.
-Just remember – that is on them, not you.
+Just remember – that important life lesson is on them, not you.

 If you find that your life has moved into a space that doesn’t include them any longer, wish them well.
 If you come back together and find that you mesh just right, invite them back in and continue the relationship.
 It is your path to navigate.